Polystyrene Injection Molding

 Snap-Fits & Living Hinges When we design snap-fits in PS, we use fillets to avoid stress cracks.
 PS is on the brittle side, so it's not really suited for living hinges.

-Advantages of Polystyrene Molding
+Advantages of Polystyrene Injection Molding

 Polystyrene Injection Molding Application